relentless/ImmutabilityDojo/TennisKata.md

 * All code should be immutable.
 (The example above is not.)
 * The code's API is up to you, but it must use a separate call for each ball scored.
 * Assume input will always be valid, and the program used in the correct way.
 (Error checking & validation are not needed).
-* Unit tests are not required, but are highly recommended.
+* Unit tests are not required, but are recommended.
-* If the requirements are not clear, make a decision and continue or ask the facilitator.
+* If the requirements are not clear, make an assumption or ask the facilitator.
-* The point of this exercise if to learn immutable code, not to finish the solution.
+* The point of this exercise if to learn how to write immutable code.
+Finishing the soluton is not important.

 Good luck!